Cryptim/3MTT-Kogi-Foundation/README.md

 ## About

-The **Three Million Technical Talent Foundation** website serves as an online platform for connecting, supporting, and empowering technical talents.
+The **CONFLUENCE INNOVATION HUB** website serves as an online platform for connecting, supporting, and empowering technical talents.
 The website provides information about the foundation’s mission, resources, volunteer opportunities, events, and ways to donate.
 The goal is to foster community engagement and create pathways for talent development, mentorship, and innovation in the tech space.

 ## Features